 We’re breaking down everything you need to know about Iceland tipping etiquette, cash and credit card usage in Iceland, Iceland currency and more.
 All you need to know about spending money in Iceland is in this article.

 Are you interested in learning the Icelandic language to use on your vacation?
 Most Icelanders speak English very well, so you won't have a problem if you can't.
 But here are some tips and information for those who want to learn more.

 Winter is coming will sound familiar with everyone watching Game of Thrones.
 Watch blogger Will Carmack travel around Iceland looking for the locations Game of Thrones filmed in Iceland.

 If you consider yourself a true cinephile, you’re going to want to see some of these Iceland filming locations during your visit and the best way to do that is via car.
 Renting a car in Iceland makes it simple and convenient for you to hop between shooting locations, from Star Wars’ Planet Lah’mu to the Vale of Arryn in Game of Thrones.

 Visit the most powerful waterfall in Europe Dettifoss from both sides and the amazing scenery in the area.
-Accessible in our 4WD rental cars, these sites are perfect for a self-guided tour that will take about 1 day.
+Accessible in our 4x4 rental cars, these sites are perfect for a self-guided tour that will take about 1 day.
 You'll see waterfalls, craters and volcanic formations around Northern Iceland.

-The Icelandic Sagas contain the first description of the four guardian spirits that protect Iceland, including a dragon.
+The Icelandic Sagas contains the first description of the four guardian spirits that protect Iceland, including a dragon.
 Go hunting for dragons in Iceland and visit the locations with help from Lava Car Rental.